MicrosoftDocs/visualstudio-docs/docs/ide/how-to-change-fonts-and-colors-in-visual-studio.md

 ---
 title: Change themes, fonts, text, and contrast for accessibility
-description: Learn how to change Visual Studio color themes, font colors, text sizes, and extra-contrast colors for ease of use and accessibility concerns.
+description: Learn how to change Visual Studio color themes, font colors, text sizes, extra-contrast colors, and more for ease of use and accessibility concerns.
 titleSuffix: ''
-ms.date: 04/01/2022
+ms.date: 04/04/2022
 ms.topic: how-to
 ms.custom: contperf-fy21q1
 helpviewer_keywords: